arcinfini/pyhnix/README.md

 # TODO

-- [X] Install pre-commit
 - [ ] Add approve and deny buttons back to requester. these buttons alert the requester when the decision is made.
 The embed will have a different color on each status state

-# Issues

-- [ ] GuildNotFound conversion error not displayed to user in sync command

 # Contribution